dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/reviewing_and_rating_responses.md

 ## Commenting on a response

-To comment on a response, enter your comment and click the "Post comment" button.
+To comment on a response, enter your comment and click the "Submit" button.

 ![comment](../images/comment.png)